reflectoring/reflectoring.github.io/_posts/2020-07-29-springboot-logging.md

 We have a useful lombok construct slf4j to provide a reference to the logger.

 ### Masking
-Sometimes we need to hide supress sensitive data by apply mask on sensitive data.
+Sometimes we need to hide or supress sensitive data by applying masking.
 We mask the sensitive fields in our payload to hide the info.
 At the same time useful information should be present.

 ### Change Logger Implementation
 adding the log implementation in the default starter.
 It is included by adding starter for logback implementation.
 Starter for log4j and java util can also be added.